-The first one is what any given couple is willing to pay for your services.
-Based on the quality of your promotional material and your reviews, and the second is what other musicians are charging.
+The first one is what any given couple is willing to pay for your services based on the quality of your marketing and promotional material and your reviews, and the second is what other musicians are charging.

 The Musician’s Union recommends a minimum fee of £170.50 for functions of up to four hours.
 With time and a half of £63.75 per hour payable over that.

 As you saw above, a typical wedding is at least 6 hours on site.
 So you’re looking at approximately £298 per musician.